-Depending on the decision to be made, an attorney may reasonably be expected to consult with the attorney(s) of any other LPA made by the donor, whenever the donor's best interests are being considered (section 4(7)(c), MCA 2005 and paragraph 5.55 of the Code of Practice (PDF)).
+Depending on the decision to be made, an attorney may reasonably be expected to consult with the attorney(s) of any other LPA made by the donor, whenever the donor's best interests are being considered (section 4(7)(c), MCA 2005 and paragraph 5.55 of the Code of Practice).

 It is also likely that EPA attorney(s) would also be consulted.

-Attorneys should also be aware that the demarcation between decisions made under a property and financial affairs LPA and a health and welfare LPA may not always be clear, for example, where the donor lives is a welfare decision which also has financial implications.
-If there are conflicts then an application can be made to the Court of Protection to resolve the issue but this should only be considered as a last resort.
+Attorneys should also be aware that the demarcation between decisions made under a property and financial affairs LPA and a health and welfare LPA may not always be clear.

+For example, where the donor lives is a welfare decision that also has financial implications.

+If there are conflicts, then an application can be made to the Court of Protection to resolve the issue, but this should only be considered as a last resort.

-16 Reporting suspected abuse of an LPA
+15. Reporting suspected abuse of an LPA

-If you suspect that an attorney may be misusing an LPA or acting dishonestly you should contact the Compliance and Regulations Unit of the OPG immediately.
+If you suspect that an attorney may be misusing an LPA or acting dishonestly, you should immediately call the Safeguarding Unit of the OPG on 0300 456 0300 or email opg.safeguardingunit@publicguardian.gsi.gov.uk.